selinsevim/HumanDemonstration/README.md

-# HumanDemonstration for Imitation Learning
+# Human Demonstration for Imitation Learning